wejendorp/dorp.io/_posts/2018-08-04-package-sanity.md

 npm ERR! errno 1
 ```

+Finally, the node api of `check-dependencies` can be used to customize the
+behavior, and ignore certain types of mismatches, such as symlinked packages.

-Can't win them all...
-But by either disabling the `prestart` script
-or specifying the verison manually, this can be overcome.
+But by either disabling the `prestart` script or specifying the version manually
+while testing, we can test without the check getting in the way.